 Better Organized Volunteers = MORE FUN

 I can’t think of another sport as reliant on voluntary parent participation as summer swimming.
 Summer swim teams couldn’t function without a handful of dedicated neighborhood parents.
 Here I’m talking about the head parents, willing to put in hours outside of the season to make sure all the decisions are made, coaches hired, equipment stocked, and systems put in place for a great summer.
 But you can’t pull off a good summer swim meet unless the entire army of team parents are mobilized and the workload distributed!
 Great volunteer management is essential.
+Read on for tips on better volunteer management.

 The most “successful” summer swim teams have the most parent participation – and when I define “success” in terms of summer swimming what I really mean is “fun.”
 I’m not talking about the teams that score the most points, I’m talking about the teams where everyone is pulling together and enjoying the experience, enjoying meet days, and enjoying their kids’ swimming.
 When teams successfully encourage parent participation, and everyone shares the workload, meets run more smoothly, everyone is more relaxed, and everyone enjoys the season more.